Self-Employed Allowable Expenses

 - Utilities

-This method is more complicated, but you might be able to claim more.
+This method is more complicated, but you might claim more.
 To calculate how much you need to work out how much of the house is for personal and business use and how much time you spend working from home.
 Please read our full guide on home office expenses.

 Insurance